 For more Oktoberfest fun, nothing beats a spacious beer garden, menu of tasty bites and live music.
 You’ll find this and more at HopMonk Tavern, Dean Biersch’s popular Sonoma outpost made from authentic reclaimed materials.
 Camp out with a High Water Camp Fire Stout by the fire pit or quaff a signature HopMonk IPA or Hefenweizen.
 You and your group can also enjoy a great selection of bottled beer, as well as the child- and dog-friendly patio.

 In the town of Kenwood in northern Sonoma Valley is the Palooza Gastropub.
 Palooza is a neighborhood gathering place, a relaxed and friendly environment where wonderfully flavored, thoughtfully sourced food and drinks bring friends and family together.
 A unique wine country restaurant with 16 craft beers on tap, a great selection of local wine, and fun events for the Valley.
-There is a lot to do at Palooza including daily ping pong, weekly tournaments on Tuesdays at 6:30, dart boards and a pool table.
-Guests can also check out the kid and dog friendly patio, and the giant Jenga.
+Palooza also has ping pong, dart boards and a pool table.
+Guests should also check out the kid- and dog-friendly patio, and the giant Jenga set.

 Known for its delectable seafood and steaks, Sonoma Grille and Bar is also staking claim on the microbrewery scene and earning raves for its artisanal SG Avalanche Pale Ale.
 In Sonoma’s historic creamery building, B&V Whiskey Bar & Grille’s house-brewed beer complements its expansive lunch and dinner menu.
 You’ll also find a great selection of local craft beers–and friendly locals–at Steiners Tavern and Town Square Bar in Sonoma’s lively downtown.

 by Jan Maguire